-The purpose of PSDII is to increase security and competition in the payments market, but its implications will affect the whole of financial services.
+The purpose of PSD2 is to increase security and competition in the payments market, but its implications will affect the whole of financial services.
 How will opening up APIs affect banks?
 How will it affect consumers?
 And, what opportunities will present themselves to players in the market?
-These are questions that this report will investigate.
+These are questions that this report investigates.
+Download a sample here.

 5. Digital SME banking

 The SME banking space has plenty of opportunities to improve.
 From a digital perspective, it’s far behind the offerings of retail banking.
 Many providers are failing to meet the needs of their SME customers and there is a general focus on offering business capital, rather than exploring more client-need led approach.
 What can banks do to better serve business customers?
 (Find out more about last year’s SME Insight Series report here…)